 - Refreshed Board with a proven track record in creating shareholder value

-- Access to capital and strategic support from our strong shareholder roster
+- Access to capital and strategic support from our deep and strong shareholder roster

 - African and UK Market networks and longstanding relations with Host Governments, key stakeholders, Joint Venture partners, NOCs, Regulators, Upstream players and Service providers